ravibhagw/ravibhagw.github.io/_posts/2023-01-29-xbs-cardmaker-2.markdown

 categories: personal-projects
 ---

-As a tech geek at heart, I love finding ways of using code to do interesting things.
+As a tech geek at heart, I love finding ways of using code build fun things that reasonate with me.
 One of the more interesting personal projects I took on last year was building a hockey card maker for an online hockey game league I like to play in a couple of nights a week.

 This post seems like a great way to break down that project and summarize the approach.
 As you'll discover, I ran into some interesting challenges putting this together.
 All in all this project looked deceptively simple on the surface, but wound up being tremendously complex.
 It's one of the more complicated things I've taken on for a side project, and one of the first times I've melded an idea, a bit of creativity, and a lot of code to make something interesting.